SahanDll/ANJ5_D3/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --aot` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## SIT build

+Run `ng build --env=sit --aot` for a SIT Build.

+## SIT server

+Run `ng serve --env=sit --aot` for a SIT server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## UAT build

+Run `ng build --env=uat --aot` for a UAT Build.

+## UAT server

+Run `ng serve --env=uat --aot` for a UAT server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## PROD build

+Run `ng build --env=prod --aot` for a PROD Build.

+## PROD server

+Run `ng serve --env=prod --aot` for a PROD server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding